TRAVEL TIPS

 • Travelling to Away Game

 London Transit is an affordable and easy way to get around and see the town.
-With a bit of pre-planning you can get almost anywhere without needing a car (really expensive idea) or using taxi's (expensive now that Uber has been banned.
+With a bit of pre-planning you can get almost anywhere without needing a car or using taxi's (both expensive.)

 3) From Heathrow: It is 45 min/£5.70 on the tube to Earl's Court.
 You then can begin taking a variety of options from Earl's Court and beyond.
 Or, you can take the Heathrow Express to Paddington Station, which is just 15 minutes for £25 each.
 The other immediate option is Gatwick, which is a smaller area airport but much more expensive and complicated commute into the city.

-4) Late at night: A good portion of the London tube system shuts down just after midnight.
+4) Most of the London tube system shuts down just after midnight.
 You can still get the night buses and taxis.

-• Cars are a terrible idea inside London.
-Few places to park and traffic is terrible.
+• For cars, there are few places to park and traffic is terrible.
 Many "zone" fees for driving within the City that get quietly charged to your rental and will be awaiting you when you leave.
-If you are travelling outside London it is fairly easy to drive once your get out of the city.
+If you are traveling outside London, it is fairly easy to drive once you get out of the city.
 Recommend waiting to get your car until you need it.

-• Heathrow Immigration has greatly improved for US travellers; you'll likely be through long before your bags come out (which can take an hour).
+• Heathrow Immigration has greatly improved for US travelers with dedicated e-gates upon arrival.
+You'll likely be through long before your bags come out (which can take an hour).
 Then allow an hour into the City.
 So if you are trying to arrive and get to Stamford Bridge on the same day, we strongly suggest allowing 3 hours (or more depending on your hotel location) in your planning.

 Credit cards:

-1) Let your card companies know you are travelling so they don't block your first charge.
+1) Let your card companies know you are traveling so they don't block your first charge.

 3) ATM Card must have a FOUR DIGIT password to work.

 4) Most payments at bars/restaurants can be made using contactless.
-Apple Pay or the equivalent will save you time and from having to sign receipts.
+Apple Pay or equivalent will save you time and from having to sign receipts.
+You can go an entire trip without needing cash.

 Electric Adapters: